Brian002e/Affordable-multi-trigger-alert-system-for-household-events-for-deaf-and-heard-to-hear/README.md

 Economic Accessibility: Provides a low-cost alternative to expensive, medical-grade assistive technologies that many cannot afford.

 Situational Awareness: Restores a sense of independence and security by keeping the user "connected" to their environment 24/7.

+## how the system work

+Step 1: Power On
+Flip the House Mode switch to turn on the system.

+This also powers up the wearable alert device.

+Wait about one minute for the wearable to fully connect.

+Step 2: Baby Cry Detection
+The sound sensor is activated first.

+If it detects a baby crying:

+It turns on a motor that drives a buzzer on the arm.

+The buzzer then triggers a blue LED light.

+The blue light stays on for a preset duration chosen by the user.

+Step 3: Smoke Detection
+Next, the smoke sensor is switched on.

+If smoke is detected:

+A vibration motor is activated.

+A red LED light turns on.

+Because smoke is critical, the red light and vibration run for a longer time.

+You can stop this alert by pressing the acknowledge button, which resets all sensors.

+Step 4: Turning Off
+If the person wants to rest or sleep, they can simply switch off House Mode.

+This action shuts down the wearable system and all sensors.

+✅ Summary
+The system works in a clear sequence:

+Power on → wearable connects.

+Sound sensor → buzzer + blue light.

+Smoke sensor → vibration + red light.

+Acknowledge button → stop alerts.

+Main switch → turn everything off.